sap-tutorials/Tutorials/tutorials/hxe-ua-test-vm-xsa/hxe-ua-test-vm-xsa.md

 <!-- loio0377017816dc46b09db7b2e13bfabc0a -->

 ## Prerequisites
- - **Tutorials:** You have completed [Edit the Hosts File](http://developers.sap.com/tutorials/hxe-ua-hosts.html)
+ - **Tutorials:** You have completed [Edit the Hosts File](https://developers.sap.com/tutorials/hxe-ua-hosts.html)

 ## Details
 ### You will learn
-  - How to connect to the server from applications, and check if the applications installed correctly
+You'll learn how to connect to the server from applications, and check if the applications installed correctly.

 ---